Last updated on January 22nd, 2024 at 11:19 am

 20% of Americans have an excellent credit score of above 800 to 850.

 So this is how the whole nation’s debt consumers are distributed among five credit score categories.
-Here 66% of consumers have above 670 credit score while only 34% have below it.
+Here 66% of consumers have an above 670 credit score while only 34% have a below it.

 Now let’s jump to the next section which discusses credit score average by age group.

 What is the credit score average by age?

 The FICO score varies greatly among different generations.
 It is analyzed that the more age a person has the higher their credit score is.
 Here are some reasons:

 - Older people have more experience with credit scores.